 On the other hand, static comparison tables serve no other purposes than just advertising the product as a whole.
 The user can not interact and can’t take instant action using this type of table.
 And this might seem like bad user experience to your website audience.

 Creating a comparison table with Ninja Tables: A step by step guide

 Inspired to make interactive comparison tables without wasting a lot of time?
 In this stage, I will take you through a step-by-step guide of how you can create a responsive and dynamic comparison table for your business.
 Let’s have a look.

 For instance, I am giving a price list of a web hosting service provider company.
 This table will show you how the company interacts with its clients simply by displaying a pricing table given below.

-I created the table simply using Ninja Tables plugin.
+I have created the table simply using Ninja Tables plugin.
 Most importantly it is responsive in type.
 You can check the responsiveness by simply resizing your browser window to have a quick overlook if you are browsing from a desktop or laptop.

-Now I will be showing you how as a WordPress website administrator or editor you can create such interactive tables in WordPress.
+Now I will be showing you how, as a WordPress website administrator or editor, you can create such interactive tables in WordPress.

-First of all, you need to download & install Ninja Tables plugin.
+First of all, you need to download & install the Ninja Tables plugin.
 For detailed know-how about the installation process: [readme].

 After activating Ninja Tables, just click on the “Ninja Tables” to start its operation.
 Then a page will appear with the “Add Table” button.